AM-RADIO: Agglomerative Vision Foundation Model -- Reduce All Domains Into One: Introduction

-In addition to the student itself being a large (and slow) model, we study the effect of using a more hardware-efficient model architecture.
-Most works are not directly comparable as they use different training recipes, even when evaluated on the same dataset such as ImageNet-1k.
+We also study the effect of using a more hardware-efficient model architecture.
+Most works on efficiency are not directly comparable as they use different training recipes, even when evaluated on the same dataset such as ImageNet-1k, and may be over-tuned.
 To this end, we evaluate more than 10 promising architectures under the same training recipe for a direct comparison.
-We reveal that CNN-like architectures are faster but less expressive than ViTs.
-This has led to the development of a novel hybrid architecture, E-RADIO, that exceeds the performance of its predecessors and is at least 7x faster than teacher models.
+We reveal that CNN-like architectures are faster but struggle to distill ViT VFMs.
+This led us to the development of a novel hybrid architecture, E-RADIO, that exceeds the performance of its predecessors and is at least 6x faster than teacher models at matched resolution.

-\paragraph{Our main contributions are as follows:} \begin{itemize} \item We describe a general methodology for distilling multiple distinct foundation models into one, including models with incompatible input resolutions. \item We show that these student models are able to outperform their teachers on representative benchmarks. \item We demonstrate that these student models can either drop-in replace their teachers, or their features can be used directly in downstream applications such as providing visual encoding for LLaVA \cite{liu2023llava,liu2023improvedllava}. \item We benchmark a number of efficient architectures and propose a new architecture (E-RADIO) that allows for similar model quality at significant speedups. \end{itemize}
+\textbf{Our main contributions are as follows:} \begin{itemize} \item We describe a general methodology for distilling multiple distinct foundation models into one, including models with incompatible input resolutions. \item We show that these student models are able to outperform their teachers on representative benchmarks. \item We demonstrate that these student models can either drop-in replace their teachers, or their features can be used directly in downstream applications such as providing visual encoding for LLaVA \cite{liu2023llava,liu2023improvedllava}. \item We benchmark a number of efficient architectures and propose a new architecture (E-RADIO) that allows for similar model quality at significant speedups. \end{itemize}